 Essential Nutrients for Our Immune System

 It is a myth that any food can magically cure your health.
-Certain micronutrients do support our immune system: Vitamin A, Vitamin C, Vitamin D, Zinc, selenium, and Iron etc. They can be found in meat, dairy, fortified plant alternatives, wholegrain products, fruit and vegetables, nuts, and seeds.
+Certain micronutrients do support our immune system: Vitamin A, Vitamin C, Vitamin D, Zinc, selenium, and Iron, etc. They can be found in meat, dairy, fortified plant alternatives, wholegrain products, fruit and vegetables, nuts, and seeds.

 Vitamin C